Featuring Speakers from Sustainable Amazon Foundation

 During the luncheon panel People, Planet, Profit: Can business find the balance?, Salviati and Ribemboin were joined by Michael Chenard, Former Corporate Sustainability Director for Lowes Companies, Gretchen Digby, Director of Global Sustainability Programs in Ingersoll Rand's Center for Energy Effieciency and Sustainability, Rajat Panwar, Associate Professor of Sustainable Business Management and John Whitehead, Economics Department Chair to discuss how business can balance the triple bottom line.

-The 2017 Global Opportunities Conference is tentatively scheduled for Friday, April 7th.
-Please mark your calendars and check back at a later date for more information.
+The 2018 Global Opportunities Conference is tentatively scheduled for Friday, April 13.
+Please check back as the date approaches for more details.

 This event is hosted by the Walker College of Business with additional support from Appalachian’s Office of the QEP and James E. Holshouser Ethics.